lawalsegun2025/book_genre_classification/README.md

 Genres are like the flavours of the literary world – they provide a way for readers to easily find books that will satisfy their particular cravings, whether it be for romance, fantasy, mystery, or any of the other countless flavours out there.
 They also help writers market their work to the right people, as each genre comes with an audience of fans who are primed to love your book!

-Therefore this project will help readers to easily identify the book genres of their interest
+This project will help readers to easily identify the book genres that is of interest to them.
 ## Problem Solving Steps

 ## Source of Dataset